jdlogan0/chordclash-dev-portfolio/README.md

 1. **Search often** - If you're having an issue, chances are someone else has too and took to the Unreal forums to ask about it.
 It's not a guarantee you'll find answers, but Unreal forums are often a good starting point.
 2. **Build early** - You don't want to be blindsided by a function behaving perfectly fine up until the build.
+3. **Try something else if you're stuck sooner rather than later** - There were a few times I was spending far too long on methods that I thought would work better (sequences rather than audio players for the singer switches being the most time consuming), when if I'd just tested the alternative earlier I would've found it worked fine.
+4. **Ask team members to step in** - Asking other team members to help with smaller tasks that I'd find along the way was very important to getting the project done.
+Worst case, nobody else will have time, but it's good to at least ask.
-3. **Sequences are not always the answer** - If you know you'll need to make changes at runtime with actors/audio involved in a sequence, it will be an issue.
+5. **Sequences are not ideal if things need to change at runtime** - If you know you'll need to make changes at runtime with actors/audio involved in a sequence, it will be an issue.
+This isn't to say that you can't do anything dynamically with sequences, but it's limited.
-4. **You can delegate some tasks to other team members** - Looking back there were definitely some areas where I could've asked someone else to step in, and I would've had more time to work on other aspects of the game where I was running into more difficult issues.